magepages/mpdocs/docs/reward-points-pro/index.md

   * In the **Money Step** field: Enter the minimum Y amount so that customer can receive X points.
 Pricing will be rounded following ``Rounding Method`` of the configuration.
   * In the **Maximum Earning Points** field: Set the maximum earning point customer can get from this rule.
   * *E.g: Point (X) = 1, Money Step (Y) = 20, and Maximum Earning Point = 5 which mean*
-    * *When the customer purchases a product which costs $40, they will earn 2 points*
+    * *When the customer purchases a product which costs $40, he will earn 2 points*
-    * *When the customer purchases a product which costs more than $100, they will only earn 5 points*
+    * *When the customer purchases a product which costs more than $100, he will only earn 5 points*
     * *On the other hand, A product has Regular Price=$40, Special Price=$20, they will earn 1 point only*

 ![rewardpoints13](https://i.imgur.com/YsqVMox.png)